The Ultimate Guide to Google Ads Quality Score

 In addition, by testing ads, you can find which ones are more relevant than other ones by looking at your testing data.
 If you are dealing with large numbers of ad groups, then you can employ multi-ad group testing to find your high-level insights that can help to increase your CTRs and Ad Relevance.

-Your Landing Page experience examines how well your page can help a user find the
+Your Landing Page experience examines how well your page can help a user find the information they are searching for so they can get their answers.

 For other factors, such as speed, we can use tools like Google PageSpeed Insights.